MicrosoftDocs/learn-scaffolding/content-templates/intro-to/2-what-is-it.md

     Possible topics:
         - Key feature(s).
         - Example use case in addition to the scenario.
-        - High-level of how practitioners use the product (e.g. there's an API and a web UI to support multiple use cases)
+        - High-level of how practitioners use the product (e.g. there's an API and a web UI to support multiple use cases).
-        - Business value (e.g. it lets you do something that would be difficult to achieve without <product>)
+        - Business value (e.g. it lets you do something that would be difficult to achieve without <product>).

     Pattern:
         Break the content into 'chunks' where each chunk has three things:
-            1. An H2 or H3 heading describing the goal of the chunk
+            1. An H2 or H3 heading describing the goal of the chunk.
-            2. 1-3 paragraphs of text, with a strong lead sentence in the first paragraph
+            2. 1-3 paragraphs of text, with a strong lead sentence in the first paragraph.
-            3. Visual like an image, table, list, code sample, or blockquote
+            3. Visual like an image, table, list, code sample, or blockquote.

     [Learning-unit structural guidance](https://review.docs.microsoft.com/learn-docs/docs/id-guidance-structure-learning-content?branch=master)
 -->